noahehall/theBookOfNoah/linux/docker/docker.md

           - often used to route unsecure traffic through secure channels like an SSH tunnel

       - `-p | --publish`
-        - publish a containers port(s) to the host
+        - map a host port to a containers port(s)
         - i.e. maps container network interface ports to host network interface ports
+          - -p HOSTPORT:CONTAINERPORT
       - `-P | --publish-all`
         - publish all exposed ports to random host ports if no host port is specified
         - note the capital P